Neteller

 Processing scenarios

-In the Neteller method, purchases and refunds follow different processing procedures.
-To perform a purchase operation, you need to redirect customer to the Neteller service, while to initiate a payout, you need to receive a request from the customer via the web service.
+To perform a purchase by using the Neteller method, you need to redirect the customer to the Neteller service, while to initiate a payout, you need to notify the customer via the web service.

 Purchases by using Payment Page